 Why Insure Pets?

-Jack Stephens, DVM, founded the first insurance company, Veterinary Pet Insurance (VPI) in 1980 with the support of 750 independent veterinarians.
-Pet insurance has been slow to be adopted in the US and Canada, but the numbers of insured pets have slowly increased.
-More than 2 million pets are now insured, according to the 2018 report from NAPHIA, the North American Pet Health Insurance Association.
+Jack Stephens, DVM founded the first insurance company, Veterinary Pet Insurance (VPI) in 1980.
+He had the support of 750 independent veterinarians.
+Pet insurance has been slow to be adopted in the US and Canada, but the number of insured pets has slowly increased.
+A survey showed 3.45 million pets were insured by the end of 2020, according to NAPHIA, the North American Pet Health Insurance Association.

 Do Healthy Pets Need Insurance?